-The Group has highly valued the human resources continuously shares the reciprocal benefits and shared growth with its employees.
-The Group consistently explore the potential and ability of its employees.
-On the other hand, the Group will continue to attract additional employees as and when appropriate for business development.
+The Group highly values its employees, sharing mutual benefits and growth with them.
+The Group constantly explores each employee's potential and ability.
+Likewise, the Group will continue to hire new employees when appropriate to support business development.

-As at 31 December 2020, the Group had 224 full-time employees in total in Hong Kong and the PRC.
-Total staff costs, including Directors' emoluments was HK\$37.7 million for the year ended 31 December 2020.
+As at 31 December 2021, the Group had 281 full-time employees in total in Hong Kong and the PRC.
+Total staff costs, including Directors' emoluments was HK\$48.7 million for the year ended 31 December 2021.
 Its employees are remunerated based on their qualifications, job nature, performance and working experiences plus reference to the prevailing market rate.
-Apart from the basic remuneration and discretionary bonus, the Group also provide mandatory provident fund scheme to employees in Hong Kong and statutory social welfare contribution to employees in PRC, respectively, under the laws and regulations.
+Apart from the basic remuneration and discretionary bonus, the Group also provides mandatory provident fund scheme to employees in Hong Kong and statutory social welfare contribution to employees in PRC, respectively, under the laws and regulations.